gwastro/pycbc/docs/ahope/template_bank.rst

 .. autofunction:: pycbc.ahope.setup_tmpltbank_dax_generated
    :noindex:

+.. autofunction:: pycbc.ahope.setup_tmpltbank_without_frames
+   :noindex:

 When using the setup_tmpltbank_pregenerated sub-module the following additional options apply in the [ahope-tmpltbank] section.

 * tmpltbank-pregenerated-bank - PATH - REQUIRED.
 This is the location of the pre-generated bank that is to be used for all ifos.

+No additional options apply when using setup_tmpltbank_without_frames.

 When using the setup_tmpltbank_dax_generated sub-module the following additional options apply in the [ahope-templtbank] section.

 * tmpltbank-link-to-matchedfltr - OPTIONAL.
 If this is given ahope will attempt to ensure a one-to-one correspondence between template banks and matched-filter outputs.
 This may not work in all cases and should be considered an option to be used for comparing with ihope output.

-The following options apply only to a specific executable.
+The following options apply only when using setup_tmpltbank_dax_generated and not using lalapps_tmpltbank

-* analysis-length = LENGTH_IN_SECONDS (pycbc_geom_nonspinbank only) - REQUIRED.
+* analysis-length = LENGTH_IN_SECONDS (not used when lalapps_tmpltbank is the executable) - REQUIRED.
 The amount of time in seconds that will be used for frames for PSD generation.

 $$$$$$$$$$$$$$$
 [executables]